Art – Photography

-Photography is such a powerful visual language that can be used in a variety of ways to express and document the world we live in.
-Photography gives you the opportunity to capture moments in time, see people and places in a different light and even challenge reality.
 Photography is often seen as both an art form and a science.
 It’s a great way to express your creativity and imagination through a variety of experiences exploring a range of photographic media, techniques and processes.
 The main emphasis of the course focuses on digital photography but students can explore analogue photography and art based approaches depending upon individual skills.
 The course is a practical subject giving you the opportunity to; build an online presence, create a sketchbook portfolio, attend galleries, visit local and overseas locations.

 Students will learn and be expected to demonstrate skills in the following areas: